Influence of atomic modeling on electron capture and shaking processes: Introduction

-Capture probabilities from BetaShape have been compared to a selection of measurements available in the literature, concluding to the need of new high-precision measurements to validate and constrain the theoretical models [\onlinecite{Mougeot18}].
-This is in part at the origin of the European metrology project MetroMMC [\onlinecite{MetroMMC20}], which aims at improving the knowledge of electron capture decay and the subsequent atomic relaxation processes.
-The high-precision measurements from this project will challenge the theoretical predictions, for which the accuracy of the atomic modeling is pivotal.

-Indeed, as the electron capture process takes place inside the nucleus, it is mandatory to develop models that are as precise as possible and capable of describing the electronic properties of atoms in this space region.
-In addition, we can also wonder about the role played by electron correlations in the decay process.
+Capture probabilities from BetaShape have been compared with a selection of measurements available in the literature, concluding to the need of new high-precision measurements to validate and constrain the theoretical models \cite{Mougeot18}.
+This played a crucial role in the inception of the European metrology project MetroMMC \cite{MetroMMC20}, which was dedicated to advancing our comprehension of electron-capture decay and the subsequent processes involved in atomic relaxation.
+The ongoing European metrology project PrimA-LTD \cite{PrimaLTD} also addresses this topic, one of its ambitions being the measurement of the \rn{55}{Fe} capture spectrum with unprecedented precision.
+Such high-precision measurements challenge the theoretical predictions, for which the accuracy of the atomic modeling is essential.
+Indeed, as the electron-capture process takes place inside the nucleus, the description of the electronic properties of atoms must be as precise as possible, in particular in this region of space.
+In addition, one can also wonder about the role played by electron correlations in the decay process.
 Trying to answer these two issues constitute the main goal of this work.

-We first describe briefly the electron capture modeling and the determination of the atomic wave functions in the BetaShape code.
-Next, a model developed in the framework of relativistic density functional theory within the local density approximation (RLDA) is described in details.
-Within the latter, most popular exchange-correlation functionals and self-interaction-corrected models have been explored.
-Binding energies, wave functions and capture probabilities are finally compared between each other, and to experimental values when available.
+To this end, we have studied the influence of atomic modeling on electron capture and shaking processes considering three different approaches.
+In Sec. \ref{sec:theo_meth}, we first present the framework used to calculate these two processes, as implemented in the BetaShape code.
+Next, we summarize two existing atomic models: the basic BetaShape model and a much more accurate one, the Multiconfiguration Dirac-Fock (MCDF) method.
+Finally, we describe in detail a model specifically developed for this work (called KLI for Krieger, Li and Iafrate) and built within the framework of relativistic density-functional theory with local density approximation (RLDA).
+In Sec. \ref{sec:gen_res}, we compare our theoretical predictions for binding energies, shaking and capture probabilities between each other, and to experimental values when available.

+For ease of comparison with the literature, we use in the theoretical descriptions the usual notation for atomic orbitals, i.e., 1$s_{1/2}$ or 2$p_{3/2}$, and Siegbahn's notation when comparing with experimental results, i.e., $K$ or $L_{3}$, respectively.
+The probability of decaying through the capture of an electron in a $K$, $L$, etc. shell is denoted $P_K$, $P_L$, etc., respectively.